 The perfect storm

 Liz was in the middle of what we call “the perfect storm.”
 This occurs when your menopause symptoms collide with the changes in your body chemistry (including changes in hormone levels), causing havoc with your body.
-Unfortunately, the perfect storm also puts you at a higher risk for heart disease and dementia, so it’s a good wake-up call to start making some lifestyle changes before it’s too late!
-Liz left my office realizing her symptoms were her wake-up call and was ready to make some changes.
+Unfortunately, the perfect storm also puts you at a higher risk for heart disease and dementia.
+It’s a good wake-up call to start making some lifestyle changes before it’s too late!
+Liz left my office realizing her symptoms were her wake-up call and ready to make some changes.

 Good sleep is essential